mcarruth/flickr-portfolio/README.md

 ## What You'll Need

 1. A Flickr account with your photos
-2. A web hosting account (like GoDaddy, Bluehost, etc.)
+2. A web hosting account
-3. FTP access to your web hosting (your host will provide this)
+3. FTP or SSH access to your web hosting (your host will provide this)

 ---